LukasTsunami/ZSSN/README.md

 Unfortunently the project is not consumable yet.
 It only have the tests suite passing

 ### But, how can I see, what you did in this project?
-Weel, I will try to explain what was did and what was I was thinking in doing that this like that
+Weel, I will try to explain what was did and what I was thinking in doing that this like that

 ## The project:
 * First, everything I made is in domain layer.
 After that I would need to implement at service layer to, in order to take requests and calls domain object rules to apply those features: